 In a Drawer with Hold-Tight Slots

-Most kitchens feature van storage cabinets and drawers for holding silverware, pots, pans and other cookware.
+Most kitchens feature van cabinets and drawers for holding silverware, pots, pans and other cookware.
 For the best results, the drawer or cabinet should feature hold-tight slots (which prevents items from moving around while driving).

 Terry Clip Spice Rack